 Please use a modern browser to fully experience our website, such as the newest versions of Edge, Chrome, Firefox or Safari etc.

-To be eligible for the program the student must fulfill general entry requirements.
-In addition, the student must fulfill the specific entry requirements - courses corresponding to the following Swedish Upper Secondary School Programs:
+To be eligible for the program the student must fulfil general entry requirements.
+In addition, the student must fulfil the specific entry requirements - courses corresponding to the following Swedish Upper Secondary School Programs:

 Credentials - diploma and transcripts - should always be official and certified.
 If they are in a language other than the Nordic languages, English, French or German, authorized translations must be enclosed.